mateoclarke/odd/README.md

-City of Austin Design, Technology, and Innovation Fellows Website
+City of Austin Office of Design & Delivery
 ==========================

 This repo is for our public-facing site, which is hosted on austintexas.io.
-This site is the main funnel for fellows program recruiting and outreach.
+This site is the main funnel for recruiting and outreach.

-The site is forked from [usds.gov](https://usds.gov), which is built on the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) and uses Jekyll to generate static pages.
+The site is forked from a fork of [usds.gov](https://usds.gov), which is built on the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) and uses Jekyll to generate static pages.

 ## Setup
 ---